-- (a) The Relevant TNSP(s) for the Project (or AEMO for items 5 and 6 in chart 1 of Rule 5.7.7) (reproduced for convenience in Appendix F) should complete network modelling.
-This network modelling should be sufficiently detailed to determine whether the Project exceeds any of the MINI criteria (as detailed in section 5 and section 6 of these Guidelines). - (b) If the Project does not exceed any MINI criteria, the Relevant TNSP(s) or AEMO must determine that an inter-network test is not required, and the remainder of NER clause 5.7.7 does not apply. - (c) By virtue of their size and impact on the power system, all actionable Integrated System Plan (ISP) projects3 are anticipated to have a MINI.
+- (b) If the Project does not exceed any MINI criteria, the Relevant TNSP(s) or AEMO must determine that an inter-network test is not required, and the remainder of NER clause 5.7.7 does not apply. - (c) By virtue of their size and impact on the power system, all actionable Integrated System Plan (ISP) projects4 should be assessed as to whether they have a MINI.